Increased weight loss, improved bone density, increase balance and blood flow…

-The benefit of using whole body vibration therapy is that many patients who are unable to get up and exercise can still find benefit while stretching on the machine itself.
+The benefit of using whole-body vibration therapy is that many patients who are unable to get up and exercise can still find benefits while stretching on the machine itself.

 Recap + Final Thoughts

-Whole body vibration therapy has multiple benefits and many scientific studies showing benefit.
+Whole-body vibration therapy has multiple benefits and many scientific studies show benefits.

 Having said that it is not a miracle machine and may NOT help your medical condition.

 Those who obtain the most benefit while using this machine use it properly and use it as part of a larger treatment plan.

 If you are seeking weight loss benefits then I recommend using this machine.